IIUSA/intents-editor-app/README.md

 - Android
 - iOS (including iPhones and iPads)

-It is written in Delphi and requires Rad Studio Delphi from Embarcadero, version 10.4.2 as of this writing.
+It is written in Delphi (Object Pascal) and requires Rad Studio Delphi from Embarcadero, version 10.4.2 as of this writing.